ashn-dot-dev/site/src/blog/wip-the-mellifera-master-plan-to-improve-performance-and-portability.md

 Python to Go while keeping the same shape of the code.

-In the **{{Wave}}Mellifera Master Plan{{/Wave}}**, development of the second Go-based interpreter will be broken down into distinct phases.
+In the **{{Wave}}Mellifera Master Plan{{/Wave}}**, development of the second Go-based interpreter will be broken down into the following phases.

 1. Add support for token dumps in the Python-based interpreter.
 2. Write a Mellifera lexer in the Go-based interpreter, adding support for